Roll Out the Salesforce App to Your Users

 Well, you made it!
 After all that strategizing and planning, you’re finally ready to flip the switch and roll out the Salesforce app to your mobile users.
 Don’t jump the gun just yet, though.
 Here are a few things you should do before your launch:

 - Migrate, then test.
 If you migrated your mobile customizations from your sandbox to your production environment, test everything again to make sure the Salesforce app is working as expected.

 - Control access.
 By default, all users have access to the Salesforce app.
 If you’re doing a phased rollout, define which employees can use the mobile app during this stage of your rollout.
-See the Salesforce Mobile App Security and Compliance module for details.
+See the Control Access and Security for the Salesforce Mobile App help guide for details.

 - Collect a baseline.
 Take an analytic snapshot of the metrics your company is using to define success.
 Then you can use that data as a baseline for measuring the business impact of your rollout.

 - Take it to Chatter.
 Create a public, company-wide Chatter group where your users can ask questions about the mobile app and access training materials.
 Make sure your super users are engaged and ready to swarm on the questions that get posted in the group.

 OK, now it’s time to flip that switch.
 We’ll let you do the honors.
 Ready… set… GO!

 Bask in the Glory

 Seriously!
 Start basking.
 We know how hard Salesforce admins work.
 Rolling out mobile to your organization is quite an accomplishment, so take a moment to celebrate your own awesomeness.
 Pat yourself on the back.
 Treat yourself to a massage.
 Eat an extra bowl of ice cream for dessert.
 Hey, you earned it!

 Alright, we hope you enjoyed your mini celebration.
 But now it’s time to get back to the business of being a superhero admin.
 (Hope you remember where you put your cape!)